htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     This directory acts as a place to create the scratch directory of any HTCondor job that is executing on the local machine.
 The scratch directory is the destination of any input files that were specified for transfer.
-It also serves as the job’s working directory if the job is using file transfer mode and no other working directory was specified.
+It also serves as the job's working directory if the job is using file transfer mode and no other working directory was specified.
 If a given machine is set up to only submit jobs and not execute them, it would not need an execute directory, and this macro